yueguoguo/yueguoguo.github.io/_posts/2022-12-28-babysitting-vs-machine-learning.md

 # System design and conclusion

-To illustrate, a simple babysitting system that I am practicing with my baby is depicted as below.
+To illustrate, a simple babysitting system that I am using for my baby is depicted as below.

 ![Babysitting system
 pipeline](https://yueguoguo.github.io/images/babysitting_pipeline.png) <font
-size="1"> The pipeline in a babysitting system is similar to that in a machine learning system.
-It takes the raw input to feed the baby, and the feedback from the baby is continuously collected to "retrain" (reprocess) the baby. </font>
+size="1"> The pipeline in a babysitting system is similar to that in a machine learning system. </font>

+* The pipeline takes the raw input to feed the baby, and the feedback from the baby is continuously collected to "retrain" (reprocess) the baby.
+* The core component is the *babysitting console* where there is an *auto milk maker machine* and a *babysitting platform* which consists of the crib, the stroller, Stokke Tripp Trap, etc.
+* A set of *utilities* are used to practice the daily babysitting.
+* The mobile app collects real-time data and feedback from baby, with which the decisions are made to fine tune the "parameters" used in the babysitting console.

-Gladly, the engineering best practices helps my baby grow with health and happiness - its growth data are above 90% quantile of the WHO child standard for its age.
+Gladly, the engineering best practices helps my baby grow with healthiness and happiness - its growth data are above 90% quantile of the WHO child standard for its age.
 Hopefully with the continuous optimization performed by its parents, the babysitting system will help the baby's growth in the life-term run with